Local area network: Connection to the Internet

 Local area networks may be connected to the Internet (a type of WAN) via fixed-line means (such as a DSL/ADSL modem) or alternatively using a cellular or satellite modem.
 These would additionally make use of telephone wires such as VDSL and VDSL2, coaxial cables, or fiber to the home for running fiber-optic cables directly into a house or office building, or alternatively a cellular modem or satellite dish in the latter non-fixed cases.
 With Internet access, the Internet service provider (ISP) would grant a single WAN-facing IP address to the network.
 A router is configured with the provider's IP address on the WAN interface, which is shared among all devices in the LAN by network address translation.

 A gateway establishes physical and data link layer connectivity to a WAN over a service provider's native telecommunications infrastructure.
 Such devices typically contain a cable, DSL, or optical modem bound to a network interface controller for Ethernet.
 Home and small business class routers are often incorporated into these devices for additional convenience, and they often also have integrated wireless access point and 4-port Ethernet switch.

 The ITU-T G.hn and IEEE Powerline standard, which provide high-speed (up to 1 Gbit/s) local area networking over existing home wiring, are examples of home networking technology designed specifically for IPTV delivery.

+In addition to basic connectivity, troubleshooting Internet access on a local area network often involves verifying IP address assignment, checking the default gateway and DNS configuration, testing local network connectivity, and isolating faults between the local network, router, and Internet service provider.
+Common diagnostic tools include ping, traceroute, and network interface configuration utilities.